Atlan raises $16M led by Insight Partners to build a collaboration hub for data-driven teams – TechCrunch

 This makes collaboration between the teams a challenge as they struggle to find the right data at the right time, for instance.

-It’s a challenge that the founders of Atlan — Prukalpa Sankar and Varun Banka (pictured above) — faced first hand at their first venture, SocialCops.
-The venture was behind several data science for social good projects including India’s National Data Platform and SDGs global monitoring in collaboration with the United Nations.
+It’s a challenge that the founders of Atlan — Prukalpa Sankar and Varun Banka (pictured above) — faced firsthand at their first venture, SocialCops.
+The venture was behind several data science for social good projects, including India’s National Data Platform and SDG global monitoring in collaboration with the United Nations.

 Atlan started out as an internal tool to help the data team at SocialCops carry out projects more efficiently, before being opened up to teams around the world.